water-lady/water-lady.github.io/about.md

       </div>

       <div class="approach-item">
-        <h3>✓ Detail-Oriented</h3>
+        <h3>✓ Basics are Important</h3>
         <p>Troubleshooting?
-The root cause is usually something dumb so always check the basics first.
+The root cause is usually something simple so always check the basics first.
 There's a reason pilots have checklists.</p>
       </div>

       <div class="approach-item">